ptaylon/java-generics/README.md

 # Java Generics

+Java Generics provide a way to parameterize types, allowing classes, interfaces, and methods to operate on typed data without being specific to a single data type.
+This enhances type safety and code reusability.

+Benefits:
+- Type Safety: Errors are caught at compile time, reducing runtime errors.
+- Code Reusability: Write methods and classes that work with different data types.
+- Avoids Explicit Casting: Eliminates the need to cast objects retrieved from collections.

 ## Bounded Type Parameters
 - **Description:** Bounded type parameters limit the allowable types in generics to specific subclasses or interfaces, enhancing type safety and functionality.
 - **Example:**